muralidhar2796/excel_to_viz/README.md

 # excel_to_viz
-Simple UI5 Application that takes simple excel file and displays it as Viz Frames
+Simple UI5 Application that takes simple excel file and displays it as Viz Frames.

+It uses two third party MIT licensed libraries Sheet.js to decode the XLSX file data and JSZip which is used internally by Sheet.js file.

 Important Things to Note:
 - The application is present in the Master branch of the repository